ARMmbed/uvisor-lib/README.md

 Please note that configuring a secure box in a yotta module does not mean that the whole module itself is a secure box.
 A secure box is a domain in which several restrictions apply, so choose carefully what to include in it.
 All peripherals, constants, variables and object instantiations that are not explicitly included in the secure box through the mechanism just described are automatically included in the context of the main box, unprotected from the rest of the code.

-### Secure function call
+### Secure Function Call

-Similarly to access to data and peripherals, code exectuion happens by default in the context of the main box.
-If you want to ensure that a function is executed in the context of your secure box, you need to use a secure gateway.
+The default code execution, like access to data and peripherals, happens in the context of the main box.
+But if you attempt to use a function from the main box in the protected domain of your secure box, the function's execution will fail when it attempts to access a resource that is reserved for the secure context.
+You must therefore use a secure gateway when calling the function, to give the function the relevant secure domain's context.

-The secure gateway transforms your function call in a gateway to the protected domain of your secure box.
-Without it, the direct execution of the target function would fail at some point, accessing resources which are reserved to a different context.

-We suggest to create a wrapper function that does the actual secure function call:
+We suggest you create a wrapper function that does the actual secure function call:

 ```C
 /* the box is configured here */